KohTammara/PSA_framework/README.md

 #### Maestro

 Maestro provides as output a CSV file containing a predicted ddG for a mutant, a confidance score, and a delta energy value.
-More information on Maestros output can be found within its READ me upon [download](https://pbwww.services.came.sbg.ac.at/?page_id=477).
+More information on Maestros output can be found within its README upon [download](https://pbwww.services.came.sbg.ac.at/?page_id=477).

 #### GROMACS